a closer look at EEG

 So EEGs show what is happening in the brain during the test, but why is this helpful in epilepsy?
 Epileptic seizures are caused by disturbed brain activity – which simply means that the normal activity of the brain (and therefore the normal EEG reading) is suddenly interrupted and changes.
 When a seizure happens during an EEG, the normal pattern of brain activity that is seen on the EEG reading changes, and different brain activity can be seen.

-In partial seizures the change in brain activity can be seen only on the electrodes on the part of the brain the seizure is happening in.
+In focal seizures the change in brain activity can be seen only on the electrodes on the part of the brain the seizure is happening in.
 The readings from the rest of the electrodes remain the same as ‘normal’ brain activity (when a seizure is not happening).
 In generalised seizures the altered activity can be picked up by all the electrodes, from all parts of the brain.

 Generalised seizures – seizures that happen in, and affect, both sides of the brain from the start.
 There are many different types of generalised seizures but they all involve the person becoming unconscious, even just for a few seconds, and they won't remember the seizure itself.
 The most well-known generalised seizure is the tonic clonic (convulsive) seizure.